HGVSnomenclature/hgvs-nomenclature/README.md

 ## A note about our name

-We've called ourselves by lots of names, including "VarNomen", "MutNomen", "HGVS Recommendations", "HGVS Guidelines", and even just "HGVS" colloquially.
+We've called the nomenclature by lots of names, including "VarNomen", "MutNomen", "HGVS Recommendations", "HGVS Guidelines", and even just "HGVS" colloquially.
 We recognize that this has caused confusion in the community.
-Please call us "HGVS Nomenclature".
+Please refer to our recommendations as the "HGVS Nomenclature".